 IntroductionWe have seen how sliding window flow control allows the receiver to throttle sender's transmission so as not to overflow the receiver's buffer.
 By relying on returning ACKs to slide the sender's window forward, sliding window flow control is a close-loop system.
 In this lab we investigate the use of open-loop sender rate control.
 The advantage of open-loop control is obviously that we don't have to wait one round-trip time for ACK packets to drive sender transmission.
 Instead, the receiver specifies a token-bucket filter that governs how bursty and how fast, on average, the sender can transmit.
 Since rate control by itself does not provide reliability, packets can still be dropped or arrive out of order.
 We start with a UDP-based client-server code with no flow control nor reliability, very similar to the client in Lab5.
 The only difference is that the client takes an additional command line argument, -r, which is used to specify the flow rate, in Kbps.
 (The reason the flow rate is specified at the client side instead of the sender side will become apparent in Lab8.
 Flow rate 0 is used in PA4.)
 You are provided with the full client source code, so no client reference binary is provided.
 A reference Linux binary executable of the server refimgdb is available in /afs/umich.edu/class/eecs489/w16/lab7/ where you can also find a tarball of the support code.
 The provided Makefile builds both netimg and imgdb.
 The two tasks you're asked to do in this lab are both server tasks.
 Your implementation of the server must interoperate with the provided client code.
 Since the provided client code reveals partial solution to Lab5 and PA3, you will be granted access only after you're done with your PA3 or have decided not to complete it..
 As usual, you can search for the string "YOUR CODE HERE" in the code to find places where your code must go.
 You may also want to consult the PA4 walk-through lecture notes.

 Task 1: Token-Bucket Filter SizingThe imgdb server in this lab does not take any command line option.
 The image file the client queries must reside in the same folder from which the server is launched.
 In imgdb::handleqry(), the flow rate specified in the client's query packet is stored in imgdb::frate for you.
 Your first task is to compute, in imgdb::handleqry() the token bucket size and token generation rate to regulate the sender's transmission.
 The token bucket size should be large enough to hold at least as many tokens as are needed to cover one mss segment, excluding all headers.
 If the receiver's window, rwnd, is larger than 1 mss, the token bucket size should be sized such that the server can fill the receiver's window, but no larger.
 You may find the macro IMGDB_BPTOK, defined in imgdb.h, useful in doing this computation.
 This macro specifies the number of bytes corresponding to a single token.
-For example, if your mss is 1460 bytes and IMGDB_BPTOK is 512 bytes, you'll need to have 3 tokens in your token bucket to send a single segment (or less if we allow for fractional token, as we do below).
+For example, if your mss is 1460 bytes and IMGDB_BPTOK is 512 bytes, you'll need to have 2.852 tokens in your token bucket to send a single segment.
+To simplify token accounting, we'll size the token bucket filter in unit of bytes instead of tokens.
+Thus you can transmit the packet with 1460 bytes of data if your token bucket filter contains that many bytes.
 To ensure transmission progress, your token bucket must be sized large enough to hold at least the number of tokens needed to send a single segment.
-Next compute the token generation rate, which is simply a translation of the user-specified sender's rate from Kbps to tokens/sec.
+Next compute the token generation rate, which is simply a translation of the user-specified sender's rate from Kbps to bytes/sec.
 Store the computed token-bucket size in imgdb::bsize and the token rate in imgdb::trate.
 You can search for the string "Task 1" in imgdb.cpp to find the one place to enter your 3 lines of code for sizing the token-bucket filter.
 And that's all you have to do for Task 1.

 Testing Your CodeGiven appropriate receiver window size (-w) and sender's flow rate (-r), you should be able to specify a token bucket filter that allows you to transfer an image file without overflowing the receiver buffer and therefore can be displayed with no gap in the image, modulo dropped packets.
 A larger receiver window means that the sender can send a large burst at once.
 So unlike in previous assignments, a larger receiver window does not necessary result in reliable transfer with no dropped packets.
 A smaller sender's rate not only slows down transmission, it also slows down the token (re)generation rate.
 For example, on localhost, with the default receiver window of 10 packets and mss of 3KB: